Electric Boiler Installation Guide to Fitting & Different Types

 RCD tripping may signal an overloaded circuit or an earth leak, requiring verification of the circuit load and checking for leaks.

-And if the electric boiler is functioning but fails to produce heat, this could be due to an issue with the heating elements, diagnosable through current or resistance checks.
+And if the electric boiler is functioning but fails to produce heat, this could be due to an issue with the heating elements, which can be diagnosed through current or resistance checks.

 The Future of Electric Heating Systems

-Looking at the future of electric heating systems such as air source heat pumps, flexible grid systems and demand side response technologies are expected to support the widespread use of electric heating solutions in both residential and commercial sectors.
+Looking ahead, electric heating systems such as air source heat pumps, flexible grid systems, and demand-side response technologies are expected to support the widespread use of electric heating in both residential and commercial sectors.

 The UK government’s Review of Electricity Market Arrangements (REMA) presents a strategic effort to improve energy security and reduce the cost of electricity.